Hiwonder-docs/Jetson-Orin-Nano/source/docs/10_ROS2_Basic_Lesson.md

 	# The initialization method of the Class
 	def __init__(self):
-		# Call the initialize method of the Node class to set the node name as “minimal_publisher” .
+		# Call the initialize method of the Node class to set the node name as "minimal_publisher" .
 		super().__init__('minimal_publisher')

-	# Create a publisher to publish messages of String type to “topic”, with a queue size of 10.
+	# Create a publisher to publish messages of String type to "topic", with a queue size of 10.
 	self.publisher_ = self.create_publisher(String, 'topic', 10)

 	# Create a timer to trigger the time_callback method every 0.5 seconds.